2019 Toyota Tacoma Trim Levels with Comparisons & Configurations.

 There are also some great options available on the TRD Sport trim.
 The Technology packages adds blind-spot monitoring with rear cross-traffic alert, which is a must for the drivers who do a lot of highway traveling.
 Heated leather seats, a more powerful JBL sound system, and a sunroof come in the Technology package.

-Compare the Tacoma TRD Sport vs TRD Off Road - What is the difference?
+Compare the Tacoma TRD Sport vs TRD Off Road Trims.
+What is the difference?

 While the Tacoma TRD Off-Road may feature a similar number of interior features, it's far more rugged than the TRD Sport trim.
 If you like to have fun on muddy trails, this trim is bound to catch your attention.
 Bilstein shock absorbers help you to confidently move along rough ground.
 Some of the other important enhancements include underbody protection, active traction control, and an electronic locking rear differential.